-These teen bedroom ideas for making a space that you both can live with has the added benefit of providing your teen with a bit of the independence she so covets.
+These teens bedroom ideas for making a space that you both can live with has the added benefit of providing your teen with a bit more of the independence she so covets.

 Teens want to be alone.
 You'll still want to supervise her (especially now), though you'll need to be discreet.
 But stop and think.

 They will be leaving your home soon.
 This is a way to give them freedom while still under your roof (and nose, I might add).

 Here you'll be taking an entirely different approach than you did when they were kids and tweens.
 The teen bedroom decorating ideas will be, for the most part, teenager-inspired.